pultar/ase/doc/tutorials/sort/sort.rst

 >>> (1.e-14,0) < (0,1)

 The full script is at :download:`sort.py`.
+A LaTex document deriving the equations used to calculate the distances is at :download:`nearest-dist.pdf`.